Krishnavenigopal/api_call_exercise/README.md

 # api_call_exersice
-This is an exercise to learn how to fetch api calls using different methods like fetch api, axions library etc.
+This is an exercise to learn how to fetch api calls using different methods like fetch api, axios library etc.